safouaneelg/copulasimilarity/README.md

 - `--save_final_frame`: (OPTIONAL) Save the final result figure
 - `--show_live_window`: (OPTIONAL) Show live processing (might be slow due to video resolution or texture and due to FSIM slow computation)
 - `--resolution_factor`: (OPTIONAL, DEFAULT=8) Resolution factor te reduce video size for fast processing
 - `--patch_size` (OPTIONAL, DEFAULT=8): Specifies the size of the patches used in the Copula-Based Similarity (CSM) computation.
 This parameter determines the dimensions of the image patches extracted for similarity analysis.

-A smaller patch size can lead to higher accuracy in capturing fine-grained details but may increase processing time due to the larger number of patches
+⚠️ warning ⚠️: A very small patch size can lead over-estimation of the similarity and may exponentially increase processing time due to the larger number of patches to be processed

 ## 📰 Paper Results Reproducibility